What is 5G?

 Yes, you can turn 5G off through the network settings on your 5G device.

 - Will using 5G affect the battery life of my device?

 5G is designed to be really efficient, so if you’re using your device in the same way as you would on our 4G network, battery life won't be affected.
 However, if you choose to download a lot more data over our 5G network, then it's likely to use up the battery quicker.

 - Will a 5G device work with my current sim?

 Yes, your 5G device will be able to use a 4G sim to receive 4G/3G/2G coverage whenever it needs to.
-But if you want to use our 5G network, you'll need to move to a 5G tariff and swap to a 5G sim.
+But if you want to use our 5G network, you'll need to swap to a 5G sim.

 - Will 5G use up my data allowance quicker than 4G?

 Whether you use 4G or 5G to download a 4GB film, for example, the amount of data used is the same.
 However with a faster 5G connection it’ll be easier to download more films and therefore use more data.